rolivieri/fabric-state-manager/README.md

 Unfortunately, the above won't work.
 At the time of writing, Fabric takes into account the chaincode component when partitioning the data stored in a channel.
 This means that this chaincode component won't be able to read and/or delete any state that has been saved by another chaincode component on the same channel.
 Because of this limitation, you can follow these steps instead:

-1. Download this library as a dependency:
+1. Download this repository a a dependency:

 ```
 $ go get github.com/rolivieri/fabric-reset-world-state/src/deleteStateCC/statemanager